vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 12 / History and Culture of Daks.iṇa Kosala 239

 A descendant of the legendary Pān. ḍu, this king considers himself to belong to the Lunar Race (somavam. śa).
 The first two kings in the genealogy according to both inscriptions are styled rāja and nr.pati, the later kings mahārāja.
 Son of Jayabala, founder of the dynasty, is Vatsarāja, from whose marriage with Droṇabhat.t.ārakā mahārāja Nāgabala is borṇFrom the latter’s marriage with Indrabhat.t.ārakā is born mahārāja Bharatabala, who is eulogized as a great warrior.
 7 Bharatabala married a daughter of a family descending from Amara (amarajakula), a fact that is particularly emphasized.
 This princess, designated as ‘Lokaprakāśā’, is said to hail from Kosalā.
 8 The accentuation of her origin seems to indicate that this relationship of the Pān. ḍavas of Mekalā with a lead ing family in Daks.iṇa Kosala was of some importance to them.
-According to the inscription of the 8th regnal year, the son born out of this marriage, S¯urabala ´ Udīrṇavaira, allowed a donation to be made by one Narasiṅgha, son of Bot.a, of a village at a confluence (sam. gama), situated in the southern province of Mekalā (mekalāyām. daks.iṇarās.t.re), to a temple of Jayeśvarabhat.t.āraka.9 The Saiva leanings of this king not only appear from the recipient of the endow- ´ ment, Jayeśvarabhat.t.āraka (i.e. Siva), whose eulogy opens the Malhar Plates, ´ 10 but also from the seal attached to them, which ‘bears in relief the figure of a
+According to the inscription of the 8th regnal year, the son born out of this marriage, Sūrabala ´ Udīrṇavaira, allowed a donation to be made by one Narasiṅgha, son of Bot.a, of a village at a confluence (sam. gama), situated in the southern province of Mekalā (mekalāyām. daks.iṇarās.t.re), to a temple of Jayeśvarabhat.t.āraka.9 The Saiva leanings of this king not only appear from the recipient of the endow- ´ ment, Jayeśvarabhat.t.āraka (i.e. Siva), whose eulogy opens the Malhar Plates, ´ 10 but also from the seal attached to them, which ‘bears in relief the figure of a

 7 Of the four verses eulogizing King Bharatabala in the Bamhanī Plates (EI XXVII, 141, vv.
 5–8), two (7–8) are omitted, one (6) replaced by another, and one (5) retained in the Malhar Plates (JESI III, 190).

-8 Of the two verses (9–10) eulogizing this princess in the Bamhanī Plates (EI XXVII, 141) the first one (9) has been substituted by a prose passage in the Malhar Plates saying that she was the mother of mahārāja S¯urabala (JESI III, 190 f.).
+8 Of the two verses (9–10) eulogizing this princess in the Bamhanī Plates (EI XXVII, 141) the first one (9) has been substituted by a prose passage in the Malhar Plates saying that she was the mother of mahārāja Sūrabala (JESI III, 190 f.).
 The two verses are ´ presented below, n.
 23 on p.
 242. The Malhar Plates read jātā yā kosalāyām, and, in my opinion, the Bamhanī Plates read the same (cf. Mirashi in CII V, 85 f.).
 The feminine form ‘Kosalā’ could mean ‘town of Kosala’ (cf. Kosalā = Ayodhyā, MBh 3.75.3; Bakker 1986 I, 6,7,9), but it seems equally possible that the actual name of the area was Kosalā (see EI XXXI, 221 ll.
 8–9 kosalāman. ḍala; CII V, 81 l.
 27 and VSMA 1971/72, 75 l.
 22 kosalā–mekalā; however CII V, 108 l.
-14 reads kosala-trik¯ut.a).
+14 reads kosala-trikūt.a).
 There is an old village Kosalā at the Kamji River, 25 km east of Malhar.
 ‘The antiquity of this large site, which has several mounds and the remains of a moat all round, go [sic] back at least to the Maurya period.
 Apart from early historical pottery, a copper coin of the Kushāṇa emperor Vima-Kadphises was acquired by us from the site.’
 (Bajpai & Pandey 1977, 21).

 9 JESI III, 191 f. (text corrected):

-tato mekalāyām. daks.iṇarās.t.re sam. gamagrāmake grāmak¯ut.apramukham. nāyakapra mukham. ca grāmam. samāj˜nāpayati | viditam astu vo ’smābhir ayam. grāmah. so draṅgah. [. . . ] mātāpitror ātmanaś ca puṇyābhivr.ddhaye yatra vaṇikamanoratha pautrasya bot.aputrasya narasiṅghasya prasādīkr.tas tad anenāpy asmadanumatyā bhagavatah. śrījayeśvarabhat.t.ārakasya pratipāditah. k
+tato mekalāyām. daks.iṇarās.t.re sam. gamagrāmake grāmakūt.apramukham. nāyakapra mukham. ca grāmam. samāj˜nāpayati | viditam astu vo ’smābhir ayam. grāmah. so draṅgah. [. . . ] mātāpitror ātmanaś ca puṇyābhivr.ddhaye yatra vaṇikamanoratha pautrasya bot.aputrasya narasiṅghasya prasādīkr.tas tad anenāpy asmadanumatyā bhagavatah. śrījayeśvarabhat.t.ārakasya pratipāditah. k

-prasādīkr.tas seems to imply that the village was actually held in fief by Narasi˙ngha, who therefore needed the permission of S¯urabala for the donation (cf. Sircar in ´ Indian Epigraphical Glossary s.v. pasāita).
+prasādīkr.tas seems to imply that the village was actually held in fief by Narasi˙ngha, who therefore needed the permission of Sūrabala for the donation (cf. Sircar in ´ Indian Epigraphical Glossary s.v. pasāita).

 10 JESI III, 189 (text corrected):

-aparimitaguṇasamudayasya bhagavatas triś¯ulapāṇer varavr. s.abhavāhasya sphuradbhu jagaparikarasyānaṅgāṅgavidhvam. sinah. tridaśapatinutacaran. ābjayugalasya śrījaye- śvarabhat.t.ārakasyedam. śāsanam. likhyate śryudīrṇavairānumatyā k
+aparimitaguṇasamudayasya bhagavatas triśūlapāṇer varavr. s.abhavāhasya sphuradbhu jagaparikarasyānaṅgāṅgavidhvam. sinah. tridaśapatinutacaran. ābjayugalasya śrījaye- śvarabhat.t.ārakasyedam. śāsanam. likhyate śryudīrṇavairānumatyā k